KanoczTomas/01Cnode/README.md

 <img src="doc/img/Icon.png" style="height: 60px;"/>

-This is a webfrontend for a full bitcoin node.
-Bitgesell-node-monitor is running as the backend and this little app allows you to see the status of the node through an easy graphical web frontend.
+This is a webfrontend for a full Bitgesell node.
+Bitgesell-node-monitor is running as the backend and this little app allows you to see the status of the node on the web.

-# Implemented pages:
+# How it works
+The application consists of the following pages:
-- overview - shows basic info about the node like processor count, available memorry, active interfaces, connected peers, client version, number of blocks, synced state, etc.
+1. overview - shows basic info about the node like processor count, available memorry, active interfaces, connected peers, client version, number of blocks, synced state, etc.
 ![overview screenshot](doc/img/overview.png "Overview")
-- mempool - page shows total mempool entries, size of the mempool, to how many blocks would the transactions roughly fit, transaction size, weight and if the transaction has a witness (is segwit).
-Shows the last 10 txes in realtime that the bitcoind client sent us through zeromq.
+2. mempool - page shows total mempool entries, size of the mempool, to how many blocks would the transactions roughly fit, transaction size, weight and if the transaction has a witness (is segwit).
+Shows the last 10 txes in realtime that the BGLd client sent us through zeromq.
 ![mempool screenshot](doc/img/mempool.png "Mempool")
-- block explorer - the 10 latest blocks are shown, their size, weight, timestamp
+3. block explorer - the 10 latest blocks are shown, their size, weight, timestamp
 ![blockexplorer screenshot](doc/img/blockexplorer.png "Blockexplorer")
-- transaction explorer - details about a TX are shown once the hash is included in the search bar
+5. transaction explorer - details about a TX are shown once the hash is included in the search bar
 ![transactionexplorer screenshot](doc/img/txexplorer.png "Transactionexplorer")

 # docker setup (Linux/macOS):